asmtal/terraform-gcp-bootstrap/README.md

 `terraform-gcp-bootstrap` was created as a means of quickly deploying POCs to Google Cloud Platform using Terraform.
 It has features for:

-* Provider defaults defaults for project and region/zone
+* Provider defaults for project and region/zone
 * Enabling APIs & Services
-* Configuring Remote state
+* Configuring remote state

 This project assumes you have some basic Terraform and GCP knowledge.
-If not, use the below links to get familiar:
+If not, use the below links to get yourself familiar:

 * [Terraform Introduction](https://www.terraform.io/intro)
 * [Get Started - Google Cloud](https://learn.hashicorp.com/collections/terraform/gcp-get-started)